 Vegetable soup ingredients vary, but most often you'll find corn, carrots, onions, green beans, tomatoes, lime beans, okra, potatoes, and perhaps a grain, like barley or pasta in a veggie soup.
 The broth is usually tomato-based that might consist of low-sodium vegetable broth with stewed tomatoes, or tomato juice as the base.

 This recipe starts with a quick saute of organic onions, celery and carrots.
 Then, low-sodium, organic vegetable broth is added, along with organic frozen peas, lima beans and green beans.
-Add a can of stewed tomatoes and a few bay leaves and let the soup simmer until ready to serve.
+Add a can of stewed tomatoes and a few bay leaves and let it simmer until ready to serve.

 This recipe takes less than an hour and stores in the refrigerator for up to three days.
 (Note: if you add greens, they disintegrate in storage; the color of the soup will change, but it will still be safe to eat).
-Use organic vegetables where possible-fresh or frozen.
-Organic veggie soup provides a full-spectrum of vitamins, minerals, nutrients and fiber through the inclusion of carrots, baby lima and green beans, sweet peas, celery, onions and crushed tomatoes.
+Use organic vegetables where possible-fresh or frozen, they provide a full-spectrum of vitamins, minerals, nutrients and fiber through the inclusion of carrots, baby lima and green beans, sweet peas, celery, onions and crushed tomatoes.

 Keep a big batch of vegetable soup on hand.
 Each day, put some in a thermal cup, and throw it in your bag before you head out the door.
 This will ensure you have an ample amount of nutrients at your fingertips.
 Have another “working lunch”?
 Don’t give-in to processed foods—bring your own cup of vitamins and nutrients.
 Pop that cup in the microwave and enjoy the meeting.

-A cup of organic homemade vegetable soup will discourage binge or over-eating and give the body and brain the nutritional power necessary to keep up with a busy lifestyle.
+A quick cup will discourage binge or over-eating and give the body and brain the nutritional power necessary to keep up with a busy lifestyle.
 Your brain, waistline and blood pressure will thank you.
 It’s a win-win situation.